Aurangabad district, Bihar

 Aurangabad district is one of the thirty-eight districts of Bihar state, India.
-It is currently a part of the Red Corridor.Aurangabad played a major role in the Indian independence struggle, and is also the birthplace of eminent nationalist & first Deputy Chief Minister of state, Bihar Vibhuti Dr. Anugrah Narayan Sinha, a participant of Champaran Satyagraha who is regarded among makers of modern independent Bihar.
+It is currently a part of the Red Corridor.
+Aurangabad played a major role in the Indian independence struggle, and is also the birthplace of eminent nationalist & first Deputy Chief Minister of state, Bihar Vibhuti Dr. Anugrah Narayan Sinha, a participant of Champaran Satyagraha who is regarded among makers of modern independent Bihar.
+The district headquarters is Aurangabad.

 Geography

 Aurangabad district occupies an area of 3389 km2, comparatively equivalent to Russia's Vaygach Island.
 Aurangabad town is the administrative headquarters of this district.
 Aurangabad district is a part of Magadh division.